 Uninsured Missourians ages 19-64 who test positive for COVID-19 may be eligible for Medicaid coverage.
-Their income cannot exceed 85% of the federal poverty level.
+Their individual monthly income cannot exceed $904 and must be less than $1,222 for married couples.
 Resource limits are $4,000 for individuals and $8,000 for couples.

 Missouri will not terminate anyone’s Medicaid coverage during the COVID-19 emergency.
 People who have coverage as of March 18, 2020 will remain enrolled unless they move to another state or provide a written request to be removed.